ronbonb0n/GroupR/README.md

 Level transitioning is driven by a simple trigger overlap with the player character.<br/>

-Once the player overlaps the trigger - is within one tile of the level trigger they can click on the map object which will call the level transition.<br/>
+Once the player overlaps the trigger - if within one tile of the level trigger, they can click on the map object which will call the level transition.<br/>

 **Some kind of element will be rendered to highlight that the player can call the transition to act as positive feedback for improved accessibility**<br/>